 Overnight: Lake Malawi | Breakfast x 2, Lunch x 2, Dinner x 2

 Kande Beach, Lake Malawi - Chipata (Zambia).
 Today sees us heading toward the Zambian border.
-After the customs formalities, we head to our accommodation in the border town of Chipata, the main landmark of which is a colourful welcome arch.
+After the customs formalities, we head to our accommodation in the border town of Chipata, the main landmark of which is a colorful welcome arch.
 There is also a large Indian community in Chipata, and a number of architecturally impressive mosques.

 Overnight: Chipata | Breakfast, Lunch, Dinner